 One of the most important tools necessary for clay barring is a lubricant.
 Clay bars require lubrication in order to be able to slide across the surface of the car without damaging it.
 A good lubricant should have a high flash point and be resistant to evaporation so that it won’t dry out quickly during use.
 It’s also important to choose a lubricant specifically designed for clay barring, as other lubricants may not work as well or could even damage the paint on your car.

-In addition to using the right type of lubricant, you’ll also need an applicator pad or sponge for applying it onto the surface of your car during clay barring.
+In addition to using the right type of lubricant, you’ll also need a way for applying it onto the surface of your car during clay barring such as a spray bottle or saturated wash mitt.
 This will help spread out the lubricant evenly over the entire area being worked on so that you don’t miss any spots where dirt may have built up.
 You’ll also want some microfiber towels handy for wiping away any excess lubricant once you’re finished with each section.

 Clay barring a car requires patience and attention to detail in order to get great results.
 By getting familiar with what kind of special tools are needed beforehand, you can make sure that your clay barring experience goes smoothly and your car ends up looking like new!